jared-jewitt/frontend-booster-react-spa/README.md

-# Frontend Booster - React (CSR)
+# Frontend Booster - React SPA (Single Page Application)

-This codebase is a boilerplate for a React frontend - client side rendered.
+This codebase is a React SPA boilerplate.
 It is intended to be used as a [Booster](https://github.com/jared-jewitt/booster-guidelines) for my [Launchpad](https://github.com/jared-jewitt/launchpad).
 However, that being said, it can still be used completely on its own - CI/CD and infrastructure (IaC) come pre-configured.